sarahhjchung/sarahhjchung/README.md

-### Hi there, I'm Sarah 👋
+### Hi there, I'm Sarah (she/her) 👋

 Welcome to my Github!

-	🍒 I am currently working at Techintern.io as a full stack developer intern
+	🍒 I interned at Techintern.io as a full stack developer last summer

 	🌼 I am a 3rd year student studying computer science at the University of Toronto